-Throughout the academic year, Skyhawk Career Services will provide workshops for graduating seniors to help them with the many decisions one has to face upon graduation.
+The Skyhawk Career Center will provide workshops for students to help them with the many decisions one has to face upon graduation.
 Seminars will cover such topics as job interview skills, resume preparation, making career choices, applying for graduate school and other important topics.
-Skyhawk Career Services is located in the Lanier Academic Center in room 147 and is open at posted times, offering a variety of additional resources for students and alumni, including resume assistance, skill and interest assessments, and information on a variety of internship and volunteer opportunities.
+The Skyhawk Career Center is located in the Academic Center in room 147 and is open at posted times, offering a variety of additional resources for students and alumni, including resume assistance, skill and interest assessments, and information on a variety of internship and volunteer opportunities.